ShobRaj24/Java_OnlineReservationSystem/README.md

 # Java_OnlineReservationSystem
-Oasis Infobyte Java Development Internship n this project, I had the privilege to work on developing an Online Examination System using Java.
-This system enables seamless online assessments, allowing users to take exams, receive immediate results, and track their progress.
+I had the opportunity to lead the development of an Online Reservation System using Java.
+This dynamic system empowers users to effortlessly reserve services and appointments with just a few clicks.
+Whether it's booking hotel rooms, reserving restaurant tables, or securing appointment slots, our system streamlines the process and enhances the user experience.

-The project involved creating a robust and user-friendly interface for both exam takers and administrators.
-Users can log in, choose their exams, answer questions, and receive scores instantly.
-Administrators can manage exams, add questions, and monitor exam sessions.

-I'm incredibly proud of the work put into this project, and it's been an invaluable learning experience.
-I'm thankful to the Oasis Infobyte team for their continuous support and guidance.